ember-learn/ember-blog/source/2019-04-05-the-ember-times-issue-92.md

 This lint helps us detect early if our addons rely on the same package but use different versions.
 In such cases, Ember CLI merges all versions into one.
 This can cause our app to behave unexpectedly and become hard to debug. 😨😰😱

 You can learn about `ember-cli-dependency-lint` addon and how to resolve dependency conflicts at [https://github.com/salsify/ember-cli-dependency-lint](https://github.com/salsify/ember-cli-dependency-lint).
+Be sure to leave your comments on [the current proposal to include it by default](https://github.com/emberjs/rfcs/pull/464).

 ---